xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 My Environment
 --------------

-When writing this article I'm using this laptop and OS;
+When writing this post I'm using this laptop and OS;

 - Lenovo Legion R720-15IKBN (i7-7700HQ, GTX1050)
   - The first Optimus MUXless scheme, with the iGPU connected to monitor.